Marshalls Chartered Surveyors were established in 1979 and concentrate solely on the provision of quality professional survey and valuation services.

 for alterations or any other matters in advance.
 The surveyors will also be

-happy to talk through the report and other matters with you.
-We are also able to
+happy to discuss the report with you.

 What if I change my mind?